Short story analysis: “Lamb to the Slaughter” by Roald Dahl

-In third grade, during an all-day reading marathon (I loved my elementary school), all of the students were allowed to bring in pop and snacks and a sleeping bag to setup shop wherever we liked so that we could literally read the entire school day.
-I remember I brought in Matilda by Roald Dahl, and the memories of lying under my third-grade teacher’s desk while consuming Dahl’s story of supernatural precociousness is burned into my brain like an intricate etching.
+In third grade, during an all-day reading marathon (I loved my elementary school), all of the students were allowed to bring in pop and snacks and a sleeping bag to hangout and literally read the entire school day.
+I remember I brought in Matilda by Roald Dahl.
+The memories of lying under my third-grade teacherโs desk while consuming Dahlโs story of supernatural precociousness is burned into my brain like an intricate etching.
+At the time, I had no idea that stories like “Lamb to the Slaughter” existed in Dahl’s writings.

-I would come to discover that Roald Dahl was extremely important in shaping my literary outlook (more than any other author), because of his monumental impact on movies, books, and my childhood.
-I would also come to find out that Roald Dahl had a long career as a short story writer that was quite different from his long career as a children’s author.
-As it stands, Dahl wrote many influential and daring short stories, from “The Man from the South” to the story I would like to discuss today: “Lamb to the Slaughter.”
+Likewise, I would come to discover that Roald Dahl was extremely important in shaping my literary outlook.
+His monumental impact on movies, books, and my childhood influenced me greatly.
+Similarly, I would also come to find out that Roald Dahl had a long career as a short story writer, too.
+Though, it was quite different from his long career as a childrenโs author.
+As it stands, Dahl wrote many influential and daring short stories.
+These include โThe Man from the Southโ to the story I would like to discuss today: โLamb to the Slaughter.โ ย

 Summary

-“Lamb to the Slaughter” is about Mary Maloney, who is six-months pregnant, and her detective husband.
-One night after work, Mary’s husband Patrick gets home and tells her that he plans on leaving her—but he will definitely put her up with some money so there shouldn’t be a big fuss.
+To start, โLamb to the Slaughterโ is about Mary Maloney, who is six-months pregnant, and her detective husband.
+One night after work, Maryโs husband Patrick gets home and tells her that he plans on leaving her.
+But, he will definitely put her up with some money so there shouldnโt be a big fuss. ย

 (Lamb to the Slaughter | Roald Dahl)

-Mary, seemingly a dotting wife, goes to prepare dinner, still in shock at the revelation, and fetches a frozen lamb leg, which she intends to cook.
-Presumably, in a fit of rage, Mary comes back from the basement and strikes her husband across the back of the head with the lamb leg, which, apparently, was like hitting him “with a steel club.”
+Furthermore, Mary, seemingly a dotting wife, goes to prepare dinner.
+She is still in shock at the revelation, and fetches a frozen lamb leg, which she intends to cook.
+Presumably, in a fit of rage, Mary comes back from the basement and strikes her husband across the back of the head with the lamb leg.
+The hit was like hitting him โwith a steel club.โ

-Mary, realizing that she has murdered her husband, sets about covering up the murder by heading to the store to get potatoes and peas to serve with the baking lamb.
-As Mary rationalizes her actions, she believes that it will seem like she was out just getting things ready for dinner while somebody (definitely not her) murdered her husband.
-After returning home, she calls the police, who arrive and investigate, and she concludes that since the police just need to find the murder weapon (a spanner, they think), Mary convinces them to eat the lamb, thus eliminating the murder weapon.
+Mary, realizing that she has murdered her husband, sets about covering up the murder.
+She heads to the store to get potatoes and peas to serve with the baking lamb.
+As Mary rationalizes her actions, she believes that it will seem like she was just getting things ready for dinner while somebody else murdered her husband.
+After returning home, she calls the police.
+They arrive and investigate.
+She concludes that since the police just need to find the murder weapon–a spanner, they think.
+Mary convinces them to eat the lamb, thus eliminating the murder weapon.

 “That’s the hell of a big club the gut must’ve used to hit poor Patrick,” one of them was saying.
 “The doc says his skull was smashed all to pieces just like from a sledgehammer.”